-The refined view on a transaction is shown in figure 9.
+The refined view on a transaction is shown in Fig. 9.
 A Transaction is identified by the combination of the account it is for and a unique (for that account) transaction number.
 Note that contrary to a Statement, all components needed for the identification of Transactions are part of the clustering.
 Each Transaction involves a certain money amount, occurs on a date, and is either a debit or credit transaction (depicted by TR Kind).
 Furthermore, for each Transaction, some (unique) description may be provided.
 This example also shows that we must allow for mutually recursive abstractions, as the Transaction and Statement Account refinements refer to each other.

 Term deposits form a world on their own.
-This is elaborated in figure 10.
+This is elaborated in Fig. 10.
 On each Term Deposit Account, a client can have a series of term deposits.
 Each time a Term Deposit matures, this term deposit can be rolled-over leading to a new Term Deposit on the current Term Deposit Account.
 A special kind of Term Deposit is the Long Term Deposit, which is a subtype of Term Deposit.
 As each subtype inherits all properties from its supertype, the Long Term Deposit type is an abstracted type as well.
-For these Long Term Deposits we store whether the deposit is to be automatically rolled-over into a new deposit (the short Term Deposits are of this kind by default).
-In the refinement of a Long Term Deposit, we shall also see what the so-called subtype defining rule for these Long Term Deposits is.
-Upon maturation, the invested amount including the interest acrued is transferred to a pre-nominated Access Account.
-Finally, the interest rate given on the deposit is derived from a table listing the Periods for which amounts can be invested.
-The details of the Period type are given below.
+For these Long Term Deposits we store whether the deposit is to be automatically rolled-over into a new deposit (the short Term